vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 The `HNSW` algorithm requires storing the vector data in memory for quick access during query and indexing.

 For example, a billion scale vector dataset using 768 dimensions with float precision requires close to 3TiB of memory.
-In addition, the `HNSW` graph data structure needs to be in-memory and, depending on `max-links-per-node (efConstruction)` setting, can add 20-40% in addition to the vector data (depending on target accuracy).
+In addition, the `HNSW` graph data structure needs to be in-memory, which adds 20-40% in addition to the vector data.
+This depends on target accuracy, controlled by the `max-links-per-node` (efConstruction) setting.
 Given this, indexing a 1B vector dataset using `HNSW` will need about 4TiB of memory.

-In 2022, many cloud provider will offer [cloud instance types](https://aws.amazon.com/ec2/instance-types/high-memory/) supporting large amounts of memory, but these instance types also come with a high number of v-CPUs which drives production costs.
+In 2022, many cloud providers offer [cloud instance types](https://aws.amazon.com/ec2/instance-types/high-memory/) supporting large amounts of memory, but these instance types also come with a high number of v-CPUs which drives production costs.
 These high-memory instance types support massive queries per second and might be the optimal instance type for applications needing to support large query throughput with high recall.